In a real-world defensive situation, you may not be able to use both hands. Read on and check out these pistol shooting tips for one-handed shooting!

 - Pistol Shooting Tips: How to Train for One-Handed Shooting

 Pistol Shooting Tips: The Basics of One-Handed Shooting

 Why You Should Learn to Use the “Weak” or “Support” Hand for Shooting

-If you're used to aiming and firing from your strong hand (the majority are also), then you must know that learning the same thing on your support hand is just as beneficial.
-It makes you a well-rounded shooter and one that is ready to defend himself in any situation.
+If you're used to aiming and firing from your strong hand (the majority are also), then you must know learning the same thing on your support hand is just as beneficial.
+It makes you a well-rounded shooter and one which is ready to defend himself in any situation.

 It’s not uncommon for someone to shoot using only the “gun hand” when met with an unexpected attack.
 There’s something quite natural about simply raising the gun and shooting when a sudden, close threat appears.

 In scenario training, the free hand is usually occupied with a flashlight or doing tasks like opening doors.
 In real life, hands are often busy too so it just makes sense to train one-handed shooting.

 2. When the Other Hand Is Holding a Flashlight

 Shooting with a flashlight is a skill people should learn particularly if it's for personal and home defense.
 Even if you’re using a two-handed shooting technique with the light, there are plenty of instances when the aim of the light and the muzzle shouldn’t be the same—which is a whole other topic.